misza222/statusboard/README.markdown

 Additional Futures
 ==================
+ * display time next to the incident (in user's local time?)
+ * display last events for each service on '/'
  * extract authorization helper tests from testing statusboard
  * test get_service_or_404
  * twitter and blog integration (as plugins?) (maybe do both via web hooks?)